LOADING ...

 And thanked Christ there was waiting for me, to grieve, to mourn, and to pity.

-in areas of the Australian outback.
+in remote of the Australian outback.

 Historical